Join our guide Mateo (an Otago Peninsula local) on a full-day tour of Dunedin City and the Otago Peninsula.

 "Great service, great guide...
 Great for cruise ship passengers" - Kate on TripAdvisor

 Departing promptly in the morning we will take in beautiful Dunedin City.
-Highlights will include photographic opportunities of the beautiful University of Otago campus, Signal Hill lookout, a drive through the Octagon and George St to admire Dunedin's beautiful architecture, a short walk at Baldwin St - the steepest street in the world, and a stop at the Dunedin Railway Station.
+Highlights will include photographic opportunities of the beautiful University of Otago campus, Signal Hill lookout, a drive through the Octagon and George St to admire Dunedin's impressive architecture, a short walk at Baldwin St - the steepest street in the world, and a stop at the Dunedin Railway Station.

 Larnach Castle will be our next destination with a longer stop here.
 The Peninsula Perfection tour includes entrance to the Larnach Castle gardens, ballroom cafe area.
 There is an opportunity to take a self-guided walk around the property or alternatively join Mateo for a short walk through the Native Plant Trail as he shares some knowledge about a few of the special trees growing in the gardens.
 After exploring the Castle grounds there will be a chance to buy a delicious lunch in the ballroom cafe - fuel for our action-packed afternoon.